RetroDECK/RetroDECK/wiki-rtd/docs/wiki_about/team-credits.md

 RetroDECK project founder and also one of the founding members of [AmberELEC](https://amberelec.org/).

 <details><summary> </summary>
-General of the `IPL (Italian Pizza Legion)` in the internal pizza war.
+Grand General of the IPL (Italian Pizza Legion) in the internal pizza war.
 </details>

 ### [IceNine451](https://github.com/icenine451)
 Creator of the `RetroDECK configurator`, the `RetroDECK Framework` and various cool things.

 <details><summary> </summary>
-Freedom loving leader of the `MCCP (Murican Cheese Crust Patriots)` in the internal pizza war.
+Freedom loving leader of the MCCP (Murican Cheese Crust Patriots) in the internal pizza war.
 </details>

 ### [Lx32](https://github.com/Lx32)